jrercoli/papas_reports/README.md

 ```bash
 docker run -it -p 8000:8000 papas-reports-app
 ```
-Then you could test the app:
+Then you could use the app:
 - To upload csv data type http://localhost:8000/upload_data/ in your browser.
 The csv data are in the project's ext_data folder.
 - To download the csv output reports type :
     * http://localhost:8000/api/v1/reports/order_totals/ to obtain Orders report.
     * http://localhost:8000/api/v1/reports/customers_product/ to obtain Customer who buys each Product report.
     * http://localhost:8000/api/v1/reports/customer_rank/ to obtain Customer buy ranking report.
-- To watch the app business models and objects you could run the Django Admin built-in app, to login you must use a previously user createad for this test purpose (user=admin, passw=admin1234)
+- To watch the app business models and objects you could run the Django Admin built-in app, to login you must use a previously user created for this test purpose (user=admin, passw=admin1234)
 http://localhost:8000/admin

 ## On test coverage